hyojin-park-neuro/neureca/news/index.md

 - Hosting a School Seminar: Prof. Riikka Mottonen at the University of Nottingham will give a talk titled "Stimulating the talking and listening brain" at the School of Psychology Seminar Series, 12 Feb 2020.

 # 2019
-- Selected to participate in the *Rising Stars Programme*, Life and Environmental Sciences, University of Birmingham (2018-2019).

-- Member of Local Organising Committee & Award Committee of the BIOMAG 2022 (The 22nd International Conference on Biomagnetism), Birmingham, UK.
-(2018-2022).

 - Talk, School of Psychology, University of Nottingham.
 6 Nov 2019.

 - Talk, Nanosymposium, SfN (Society for Neuroscience) in Chicago, IL.
 19-23 October 2019 (Session title: Integration Across Sensory Modalities (23 Oct 13:00-17:00).
-Talk title: "Rhythmic modulations in representational interactions between audiovisual speech features".
+Talk title: "Rhythmic modulations in representational interactions between audiovisual speech features"

 - Hosting a CHBH Seminar: Dr. Robin Ince at the University of Glasgow will give a talk titled "Information theoretic analysis of neuroimaging signals: Hands-on tutorial"  at the CHBH Seminar Series, 10 Oct 2019.

 - Talk, Korea Institute of Radiological & Medical Sciences (KIRAMS).
 Seoul, South Korea.
-Sep 2019.
+17 Sep 2019.

 - Talk, Department of Psychology, Kyungpook National University.
 Daegu, South Korea.
-Sep 2019.
+10 Sep 2019.

 - Talk, Centre for Neuroscience-Inspired AI, Korea Advanced Institute of Science and Technology (KAIST).
 Daejeon, South Korea.
-Aug 2019.
+14 Aug 2019.

 - Talk, Korea Research Institute of Standards and Science (KRISS).
 Daejeon, South Korea.
-Aug 2019.
+13 Aug 2019.

 - Invited to be an opponent at the Corona (PhD defence) of Linda Drijvers.
 Thesis title: "On the oscillatory dynamics underlying speech-gesture integration in clear and adverse listening conditions" Congratulate her on Cum Laude!
-13th May 2019.
+13 May 2019.

-- Talk, MEG UK 2019, Cardiff, UK.
+- Talk, MEG UK, Cardiff, UK.
+15-17 Apr 2019.
 Title: "Multivariate information theory analysis reveals spatiotemporal properties of audiovisual speech integration".

-- CHBH Tour during Brain Awareness Week 2019 - Mar 11 - 17 at the Centre for Human Brain Health (CHBH), University of Birmingham.

-- Dr. Hyojin Park will guide the tour to the MEG and give a quick presentation about MEG facility.
+- Brain Awareness Week (BAW) Mar 11-17 2019.
+Centre for Human Brain Health (CHBH), University of Birmingham.
+Dr. Hyojin Park will guide the tour to the MEG and give a quick presentation about MEG facility.

+# 2018
+- Selected to participate in the *Rising Stars Programme*, Life and Environmental Sciences, University of Birmingham.
+2018-2019.

+- Member of Local Organising Committee & Award Committee of the BIOMAG 2022 (The 22nd International Conference on Biomagnetism), Birmingham, UK.
+2018-2022.

 - Talk, Max Planck Institute for Empirical Aesthetics (Department of Neuroscience, Invited by Director Prof. David Poeppel and Prof. Lucia Melloni), Frankfurt, Germany, 24 Sep 2018.
-Title: "Neural oscillatory mechanisms in dynamic information representation during natural audiovisual speech perception".
+Title: "Neural oscillatory mechanisms in dynamic information representation during natural audiovisual speech perception"

-- Interview with the Korea Institute of Radiological and Medical Sciences (in Korean).

-# 2018
-- Joined the Editorial Board as a Review Editor in Frontiers in Human Neuroscience, Since Sep 2018.

 - Talk, BACN (British Association for Cognitive Neuroscience) in Glasgow, UK.
 7 Sep 2018.
 Symposium title: "Neuroscientific investigations of natural language processing" (chaired by Prof. Olaf Hauk).

+- [Interview](https://rmwebzine.re.kr/newshome/mtnmain.php?mtnkey=articleview&mkey=scatelist&mkey2=77&aid=2846) with the Korea Institute of Radiological and Medical Sciences (in Korean).
+1 Sep 2018.

+- Joined the Editorial Board as a Review Editor in Frontiers in Human Neuroscience, Since 1 Sep 2018.

 - Talk, BIOMAG 2018 (The 21st International Conference on Biomagnetism) Symposium titled "Thinking Outside The Brain Box: Using MEG To Assess Oscillatory Coupling Between The Brain And The Body" (chaired by Dr. Karim Jerbi and Dr. Sarang Dalal), Philadelphia, 30 Aug 2018.

-- Joined the Editorial Board as an Academic Editor in PLoS One, Since Jun 2018.
+- Joined the Editorial Board as an Academic Editor in PLoS One, Since 1 Jun 2018.

 - Talk, Institute of Neuroscience, Newcastle University Medical School, 24 May 2018.
 "Neural oscillatory mechanisms in dynamic information representation during natural audiovisual speech perception" (invited by Prof. Christopher Petkov).